abrt/gnome-abrt/README.md

 ### Running

-If you want to run gnome-abrt from the source directory, you must configure PYTHONPATH to point to `src/`.
-Makefile provides a convenient target for running the tool from the source directory:

-    $ make run

-You can pass command line arguments trough `ARGS` environment variable:
+A run target is provided for running gnome-abrt with built changes:

-    $ make run ARGS=-vvv
+    $ ninja -C build run

 ### Installing

 If you need an rpm package, run:

-    $ make rpm
+    $ ninja -C build rpm

-otherwise check [INSTALL](INSTALL) for more details.